West Africa Ebola Outbreak

 With corporate, foundation and individual donor support, AmeriCares has set in motion plans to help rebuild and strengthen health systems in West Africa that have been decimated by Ebola.

 Liberia: AmeriCares has established staff, an office and warehouse to manage the recovery and distribute aid.
 We are working to strengthen maternal and child health services in Grand Bassa County, Liberia.
 To increase access to and improve health services for mothers and newborns, the 18-month project includes facility upgrades (including some construction), equipment, medicines and staff training at three health facilities – one hospital and two clinics.
-One recently completed facility renovation now serves some 15,000 residents in and around Zondo Town in Grand Bassa County with a modern maternal/child clinic.
+One completed facility renovation now serves some 15,000 residents in and around Zondo Town in Grand Bassa County with a modern maternal/child clinic.